mdlincoln/mdlincoln.github.io/index.md

 <img id="headshot" height="250" width="250" src="/assets/images-display/luxembourg_headshot.jpeg" alt="mlincoln headshot" />

-I am a software engineer for text & data mining at [JSTOR Labs](https://labs.jstor.org), where I build infrastructure to make their text and image collections usable as data by students, researchers, and developers alike.
+I am a software engineer for text & data mining at [JSTOR Labs](https://labs.jstor.org), where I build infrastructure to make our text and image collections usable as data by students, researchers, and developers alike.

 [Contact me about speaking at your institution!](/speaking)